If you enjoy crunching numbers or preparing your own income taxes, then you should consider a career as an enrolled agent (EA).

 Common tasks for mid-level EAs include the preparation and review of tax returns, following up with tax invoices, preparing bank reconciliations, providing information to external auditors, and much more.
 The responsibilities for a mid-level position exceed that of an entry-level agent, which explains the difference in pay.

 Senior level internal revenue agents can earn a healthy income in the accounting world.
-These higher-paying positions can be between $66,000 and $127,000 annually.
+These higher-paying positions can earn up to $132,000 annually.

 To qualify for high-level positions, EAs must typically have a minimum of 5 years experience in tax consulting, planning and training.
 Other tasks include preparing tax returns, performing tax accounting reconciliations, teaming up with the different departments regarding any tax issues, etc.